HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

 self.help_button = tk.Button(self, command=self.help_messagebox, text="ℹ️", font=("Cabin", 30), anchor="center", justify="center", height=1, width=4)
 self.help_button.pack(anchor="nw")
 ```
 When the help button is selected, the command it runs is defined below.
-In order to preserve the layout of the quiz the help menu was created as a messagebox allowing it to be accessed at any point without disrupting the flow of the user experience.
+In order to preserve the layout of the quiz the help menu was created as a message box allowing it to be accessed at any point without disrupting the flow of the user experience.
 ```python
 def help_messagebox(self):
 messagebox.showinfo("Help", "To begin the quiz, please type your name in to the box and select the enter button. " \